Old Republic International Corporation - Consensus 'buy' rating and 9.6% Upside Potential

-Old Republic International Corporation which can be found using ticker (ORI) have now 2 analysts in total covering the stock.
-The consensus rating is pointing to ‘buy’.
-The target price High/Low ranges between $39.00 and $38.00 calculating the mean target price we have $38.50.
-Now with the previous closing price of $35.13 and the analysts are correct then there would likely be a percentage uptick in value of 9.6%.
-There is a 50 day moving average of $36.61 and the 200 day MA is $33.72.
-The market capitalization for the company is 9.14B.
-The stock price is currently at: $36.04 USD
+Old Republic International Corporation with ticker code (ORI) have now 2 confirmed analysts covering the stock with the consensus suggesting a rating of ‘buy’.
+The range between the high target price and low target price is between $41.00 and $38.00 calculating the mean target price we have $39.50.
+Now with the previous closing price of $36.04 this is indicating there is a potential upside of 9.6%.
+It’s also worth noting that there is a 50 day moving average of $36.66 and the 200 day MA is $33.78.
+The total market capitalization for the company now stands at 9.16B.
+The stock price is currently at: $36.14 USD

 The company is not paying dividends at this time.